anamta-JINX/MailGuard/README.md

-Perfect — here’s a **professional README.md** file you can directly copy-paste into your GitHub repository.
-It’s complete, beginner-friendly, and lists every step, dependency, and explanation of how your system works.

----

 ## **MailGuard: Smart Email & Screenshot Spam Detection System**

 MailGuard is a **hybrid intelligent spam detection system** that can identify spam from **typed email text** or **email screenshots (images)** using **Machine Learning** and **Optical Character Recognition (OCR)**.